 It can be a flat percentage commission or a flat rate commission.

-Now, earlier you could set only a global commission rate on your store so that every affiliate will get the same commission.
+Earlier, you could set only a global commission rate on your store so that every affiliate will get the same commission.

-For those who entered late, Affiliate For WooCommerce is the most easy to use plugin to set up your own affiliate program.
+For those who entered late, Affiliate For WooCommerce is the most easy-to-use plugin to set up your own affiliate program.

 Yes, you read that right.
 Simple and free from customizations.
 And with powerful features.